 - Medicare eligibility

-This information will be collected directly from you via our enrolment form which may be completed:
+This information will be collected directly from you via our enrolment form completed online through our website.

 Other enrolment information we collect includes the results of the ‘enrolment samples’ you provide for testing your tissue type, cytomegalovirus or CMV status (which can have a critical impact on transplant outcomes) and blood type.
 This testing is done by: